AjayAj0808/Agile-user-stories-portfolio/README.md

 📌 Project: Fitness Tracker

 User Story:
-As a fitness enthusiast, I want to track my daily calorie intake and expenditure so that I can achieve my fitness goals effectively.
+As a fitness enthusiast, I want to track my daily calorie intake and expenditure in my fitness life so that I can achieve my fitness goals effectively.

 Acceptance Criteria: